 If you’re in a singing competition, or you are looking to apply for one, then choosing a song to sing with clean lyrics is as equally as important as choosing a song that shows off your vocal ability.

 It’s harder to connect with your audience and display emotion through lyrics (skills that a competition judging panel would be looking for) if you can’t relate to the songs subject matter.
-A child’s love for a pop song is usually nothing to do with their relationship to the lyrics and instead the melody of the song.
+A child’s love for a pop song is usually nothing to do with their relationship to the lyrics, but instead the melody of the song.
 It’s easy to fall into a trap of wanting to sing a pop song that you like the sound of but has inappropriate lyrics.